prodesk98/chorumebot-learn/docs/Installation.md

 ![](https://github.com/brunofunnie/chorumebot/blob/main/docs/images/7.png?raw=true)

+Before you can install the PHP packages and run the migrations let's create our database that will receive the migrations.
+Navigate to the PHPMyAdmin, log in it and create a database called:

+	chorume_coins

+I would choose **utf8mb4_general_ci** for the collation.
+But feel free to choose the one you like, just remember it will influence in the sorting of things for example.

 For the next commands you'll need to be in the top level of this repository.
 The .env copied from the example already contain the default credentials for the dev environment so you'll only need to run the migrations.
 For that you'll need to:

 	composer install && vendor/bin/phinx migrate -e development